O. Henry, Johnston McCulley, Judson P. Philips,

 "Cry Mommie" by Audrey Parente

 "Fighting Chance" by Cliff Campbell, a gridiron story about a linebacker in desperate need of GPS.

 Fantastic cover by Norman A. Saunders, original pulp illustrations.

-* Due to licensing arrangements, "Zorro Serenades a Siren" and "The Lacquer Box" are not included in the eBook edition.
+* Due to licensing arrangements, "Zorro Serenades a Siren" is not included in the eBook edition.

 1 Review Hide Reviews Show Reviews